The early days

 From the early days, CHOICE reviewed everyday items like aspirin, detergents and instant coffee – but also major purchases like cars and washing machines.
 In response to consumers' hunger for more and more information about products, we built our own testing laboratory, where we could do our best to bend, break and burn them out in the name of research.

-When the internet arrived, we were fast to jump on board – while we still publish magazines, today most of our supporters prefer our digital tools and information.
 But CHOICE has always been more than just a source of product information.
 From the beginning, Ruby Hutchison wanted us to lead the charge against shonky practices and inadequate consumer protection laws.

 Since those early days, we have exposed unfair bank fees, dodgy medications, dangerous appliances and insurance rip-offs.
 And we've had some historic wins: in the 1970s, we played an important role in the drafting of the Trade Practices Act, Australia's first national consumer protection law; and almost 40 years later we campaigned for the introduction of the Australian Consumer Law, which guarantees the consumer rights we all enjoy today.

-We have taken on some of Australia's biggest businesses, and put a lot of noses out of joint.
+We've taken on some of Australia's biggest businesses, and put a lot of noses out of joint.
 We've been bullied, threatened and even sued, but never successfully.

 Today, CHOICE is still as versatile, adaptable and relevant as it was over 50 years ago – fighting for consumers and uncovering the truth.